Heller School for Social Policy and Management

 The Heller School for Social Policy and Management is one of the four graduate schools of Brandeis University in Waltham, Massachusetts.
-It is consistently ranked as one of the top ten schools of social policy and one of the top 50 graduate schools of public affairs in America since 2013 by the U.S. News & World Report.

 It is an AACSB and APSIA certified school.
-The school provides seven academic programs conferring both masters and doctoral degrees.
+The school provides five academic programs conferring both masters and doctoral degrees.
 It is also a leading research institution and is the home to 10 institutes and centers focused on both global and domestic social policy issues.
 Founded in 1959 as the university's first professional school, Heller is located on the Brandeis University main campus along with the Brandeis University Graduate School of Arts and Sciences, Brandeis International Business School, and the Rabb School of Continuing Studies.